top of page

 N62 Z3 Part 6: More Wiring & Fuel

-This update covers a few days worth of work over about a week - the first day was spent digging through wiring diagrams to ensure all my wire gauge was appropriate.
+The first part of this update was spent digging through wiring diagrams to ensure all my wire gauge was appropriate.
 In doing so I also figured out what that "mystery" red wire was on the IVM - the one I have set on a separate circuit.
-I realized one of the harnesses isn't labelled on the pinout and when you go to show where that harness is, it shows you a picture of the IVM with an arrow pointing at the harness!
-It requires 60a on the E53 but 50a on some other models so I will likely start with a 50a and upgrade if needed.
+It requires 60a on the E53 but 50a on some other models so I will start with a 50a and upgrade if needed

 Then another run to a different junkyard looking for the other connectors I wanted.
-I didn't find anything at all there so went to the other local yard and grabbed the CPS off the 745i I had previously scavenged the crankshaft sensor off of.
-Helped my sister on her new Z3 a bit in the afternoon but took the time to swap on the CPS before I went home for the day
+I didn't find anything at all there so went to the other local yard and grabbed the CPS off the 745i I had previously scavenged the crankshaft sensor off of and got that installed

 In any case the wiring isn't too far from being wrapped up, so I am going to focus next on the fuel system stuff.
-I haven't even checked my M54 parts car fuel lines yet but I do have a hunch they are destroyed from being dragged up my trailer.
-I will take a close look soon to see if they are usable but if not I may be bending a second fuel line.
-And I know it doesn't matter but I think I found the routing for the fuel pressure regulator vacuum line - it seems to go through the electrical box
+I haven't even checked my M54 parts car fuel lines yet but I do have a hunch they are destroyed from being dragged up my trailer when I picked the car up.
+I will take a close look soon to see if they are usable but if not I may be bending a second fuel line

 I went camping over the weekend and when I came back I had a bunch of stuff at the door...